SAP/openui5-docs/docs/Visual_Degradations_f08f296.md

 ### sap.m.Text - maxLines \(property\), sap.m.Text - text \(property\), sap.m.ObjectListItem - title \(property\), sap.m.ObjectHeader - title \(property\)

 The visual aid for indicating multiline overflow is an ellipsis at the end of a line.
 This ellipsis is displayed if the text string exceeds the maximum number of lines displayed on screen.
 Depending on the line-clamping support offered by your browser, this visual aid may not be displayed at all, meaning the text is simply truncated without any visual indication that it is incomplete.
-The table below outlines which browsers fail to support the multiline ellipsis handling of the `maxLines` property, and also shows examples of each visual degradation along with what the display should look like in each case:
+The table below outlines which browsers fail to support the multiline ellipsis handling of the `maxLines` property, and also shows examples the visual degradation along with what the display should look like when it is supported:

-maxLines Visual Degradations<a name="loiof08f29636be1472dac8f35fe7918ee08__table_db3_rnj_cp"/>
+maxLines Visual Degradations<a name="loiof08f29636be1472dac8f35fe7918ee08__table_epw_lwr_tkb"/>

  > **Warning:** The below table contains complex elements that cannot not be displayed within a simple markdown table.
 It has been automatically converted to an HTML table.
 It's design may vary from the source page!